 - allows the tenant's admin to specify who can manage email signatures in a Microsoft 365 organization.

 Learn about data safety on the product's page.

 The main engine - CodeTwo Email Azure Service - runs entirely in the cloud.
-It requires you to have a supported Exchange Online / Office 365 plan and needs your global admin's permission to access your tenant.
+It requires you to have a supported Exchange Online / Microsoft 365 plan and needs your global admin's permission to access your tenant.

 Tenant settings and signatures are managed on the web, so only a web browser is required.

 Optional components (such as Outlook add-ins) might require, for example, specific versions of Outlook.
 Before installing, check the supported platforms and requirements.

 These components are managed by the customer.

 - CodeTwo Admin Panel - a web interface that lets you control settings of the registered tenant(s), access signature management, control access rights to email signature rules, purchase a subscription, change your payment method or check the status of CodeTwo services.
 Learn more